walkabillylab/sprawl_score/README.md

 Numerous multi-dimensional approaches have been developed to construct urban sprawl indices.
 For example, Galster et al. (2001) conceptually defined urban sprawl with eight distinct dimensions: density, continuity, concentration, clustering, centrality, nuclearity, mixed uses, and proximity.
 Ewing et al. (2003) developed an urban sprawl index at the metropolitan area level with four dimensions of urban forms, namely residential density, street accessibility, land use mix, and degree of centering.
 This index was developed at the county level as well but with the first two dimensions only.
 Their research team recently updated the county-level index with all four dimensions, in parallel with the metropolitan area level index (Ewing et al., 2014).
 Frenkel and Ashkenazi (2008) measured urban sprawl by weighting thirteen variables from three dimensions ??? density, scatterness, and mixture of land uses; Arribas-Bel et al. (2011) proposed a conceptual framework for measuring urban sprawl which is composed of two categories: one, urban morphology with dimensions scattering, connectivity, and availability of open space; and two, internal composition with dimensions density, decentralization, and land-use mix.

 Previous studies predominantly study urban sprawl at large-area levels, for example, the Census Metropolitan Area.
 Analyzing urban sprawl at a finer geographical scale (i.e., smaller area level such as Census Tract) however, is justifiable.
-Built environments in a small area are more homogeneous with central and outlying areas being more similar, thus better representing residents??? day-to-day activities (Ewing et al., 2014, 2003).
+Built environments in a small area are more homogeneous with central and outlying areas being more similar, thus better representing residents day-to-day activities (Ewing et al., 2014, 2003).
 Using a smaller area level could potentially lead to the increased explanatory and predictive power of urban sprawl on health outcomes, especially when individual-level rather than ecological analysis is conducted.
 Developing urban sprawl indices at small-area levels poses challenges for statistical modelling.
 A majority of past research applies non-spatial modelling.
 While this might not be an issue for analyses at large-area levels, it is potentially problematic for small-area analyses, given that small-area sprawl indicators (e.g., population density) tend to be similar in adjacent areas (a.k.a. the spatial autocorrelation issue).
 To address this issue, a spatial version of dimension-reduction statistical approaches such as spatial factor analysis is needed.
 Otherwise, biased and imprecise inferences could be obtained for urban sprawl estimations.

 Although urban sprawl is a global issue, previous studies have been primarily conducted in the United States.
 The website of National Cancer Institute (https://gis.cancer.gov/tools/urban-sprawl/) provides nationwide urban sprawl indices at multiple geographical levels (i.e., metropolitan, county, and census tract) in the United States.
 In contrast, there have been fewer studies that explore urban sprawl in the Canadian context, usually at large-area levels.
 For example, Ross et al. (2007) created a urban sprawl index at the Canadian Metropolitan Area (CMA) level, which is an unweighted sum of three indicators, namely the proportion of single or detached dwellings in a CMA, dwelling density, and the percentage of CMA population living in an urban core.